uarch2019/uarch2019/index.md

 To apply to the workshop, fill out the [Google form available here](https://docs.google.com/forms/d/e/1FAIpQLSdsEaCqNRF5RhxrplS-etOCLvbUWt9pfYfY-ABR6F2y-RAIag/viewform?vc=0&c=0&w=1)

 We will aim to fund as many students as possible, but likely will not be able to fund anyone.
-Students who are not accepted with funding may still attend if they find other funding sources (even if they do not apply via the link above).
+Students who are not accepted with funding may still attend if they find other funding sources.
+And students who do not need funding are welcome to directly register for the workshop during FCRC registration, without filling out the application above.

 ## Program Schedule
 * Full-day Sunday, June 23rd, 2019